-- 3.1.5 | The pProject dDeveloper should consider the following questions to ensure gender equality while planning for Stakeholder Consultations: - a.
+- a.
 What measures and actions need to be put in place to ensure equal gender participation in Stakeholder Consultations? - b.
-How should inputs and insights from women and men be sought out, listened to, considered, addressedaddressed, and documented? - c.
+How should inputs and insights from women and men be sought out, listened to, considered, addressed, and documented? - c.
 Is it necessary to make any specific arrangements to ensure that all constituencies are engaged in the consultation?
-For example: - o speak to women and men separately; separately. - have focus groups for women and focus groups for men separately before gathering them together to ensure their meaningful participation; participation. - adapt timings to fit with men's and women's working schedules;schedules. - try to employ local women who can facilitate such interactions.
+For example: - speak to women and men separately. - have focus groups for women and men separately before gathering them together to ensure their meaningful participation. - o adapt timings to fit with men's and women's working schedules. - try to employ local women who can facilitate such interactions.

-An example of a gender-sensitive consultation approaches can be found in:
+An example of a gender-sensitive consultation approach can be found in:

 - USAID: When to use a Gender stakeholder analysis.
-Integrating Gender into climate change projects ENERGIA: Elizabeth Cecelski; Soma Dutta (2011); - 3.1.6 | While preparing for the Stakeholder Consultation, the pProject dDeveloper should also carefully consider the social and other barriers that may prevent participation in consultations.
-Examples of obstacles2 to participation by women in public meetings and/or decision-making include:
+Integrating Gender into climate change projects ENERGIA: Elizabeth Cecelski; Soma Dutta (2011); - 3.1.6 | While preparing for the Stakeholder Consultation, the project developer should also carefully consider the social and other barriers that may prevent participation in consultations.
+Examples of obstacles to participation by women in public meetings and/or decision-making include: - a.
+Ignorance and illiteracy, including ignorance of rights - b.
+The mockery, criticism, and other attitudes that confront women who speak out - c.
+Distrust from development workers and other members of the community - d.
+Traditional roles and power divisions - e.
+The higher control by men over information and resources relative to women - f.
+Invitations are announced and/or meetings are organised in places and at times not suitable for women - g.
+Meetings are conducted in a non-local language - h.
+Lack of access to or control over financial resources